ncatlab/nlab-content/pages/0/2/8/3/3820/content.md

 ### Original articles on covariant phase space technology

-In the following we give a commented list of references following the hostorical development.
+In the following we give a commented list of references following the historical development.

 It seems that there have been two independent lines of development, somewhat independent of each other, but also with some